-The Integrity Coordinating Group (ICG) was formed to promote and strengthen integrity in Western Australian public bodies.

-The Ombudsman participates as a member of the ICG and the Office has nominated senior representatives who sit on the ICG's joint working party.

-The ICG met three times in 2015-16.

-The Office was involved in the review and update of Gifts, benefits and hospitality - A guide to good practice, available on the ICG's website, and the ICG's graduate program, which involves a graduate working in each of the member agencies over a two year period in total.
+Integrity Coordinating Group Background: The Integrity Coordinating Group (ICG) was formed to promote and strengthen integrity in Western Australian public bodies.
+Members: The Office's involvement: Western Australian Ombudsman The Ombudsman participates as a member of the ICG and the Office has nominated senior representatives who sit on the ICG's joint working party.
+Public Sector Commissioner 2015-16 initiatives: Corruption and The ICG met three times in 2015-16.
+Crime Commissioner The Office was involved in the review and update of Gifts, benefits and hospitality - A guide to good practice, available Auditor General on the ICG's website, and the ICG's graduate program, which involves a graduate working in each of the member agencies Information Commissioner over a two year period in total.